' How Does Bankruptcy Affect Employment - FL Law | Robert Geller

 It’s also important to realize that by ignoring your financial problems and allowing them to progress to the point that your wages are garnished and creditors are taking other actions puts you at greater risk for being “exposed” in the workplace than filing for bankruptcy.
 If you let your financial problems go unattended for too long, your employer will eventually find out what’s happening.

-If you are ready to discuss how bankruptcy can help you or you want to find out what you can do to prevent your employer from finding out you’re suffering financially, we can help.
+Are you ready to discuss how bankruptcy can help you?
+Do you want to find out what you can do to prevent your employer from finding out you’re suffering financially?
+We can help.
 Contact the Law Offices of Robert M. Geller at 813-254-5696.

 Archive